axelpale/apollonius/README.md

 - **identical stacked circles:** The known circles are exact copies of each other.
 Then the externally tangent circle reduces to an arbitrary point on the shared circumference of the known.
 - **circles intersect at a single point:** The known circles share only one common point.
 Then the externally tangent circle reduces to that point.

+For further details, see [Special cases of Apollonius' problem at Wikipedia](https://en.wikipedia.org/wiki/Special_cases_of_Apollonius%27_problem).

 ## API